How to Reduce Your Microplastic Footprint

 • Wash only when necessary.
 Before throwing something in the machine consider wearing it again, spot cleaning, or hand washing to extend the wear time between loads.

-In addition, there are plenty of products that have become available in recent years designed specifically to catch microplastics during the washing process, like microplastic-trapping ballswash bags, or washing machine filters.
+• Opt to use products that have become available in recent years designed specifically to catch microplastics during the washing process, like microplastic-trapping balls, wash bags, or washing machine filters.

 Sustainable Dresses | Arden Linen Dress